General

 Can arms from other jurisdictions be registered under Georgian heraldic rules?

-Yes, arms granted or registered in other recognized jurisdictions may be registered with the College.
+Yes, arms that have been granted or registered in other recognized jurisdictions may also be registered with the College, allowing them to become part of the heraldic regulations and traditions of the Royal House of Georgia.

 What rules apply to historic Georgian arms?